NgHanWei/DCVAE/README.md

 ```

-For example:
+For example the following command trains a vanilla VAE on subject 1 for 16 latent features, for 100 epochs, no gradient clipping with a learning rate of 0.0005 on EEG data.
 ```
 python vae_torch.py -subj 1
 ```
-Trains a vanilla VAE on subject 1 for 16 latent features, for 100 epochs, no gradient clipping with a learning rate of 0.0005 on EEG data.

 Final results may be found in the following files:
 ```